pjferguson/k8s-the-hard-way/README.md

 ### Current Status
-- I am currently working through configuring the CA for nodes along with Generating TLS certificates
+- I am currently working through configuring the CA for nodes along with Generating TLS certificates.

 ### Summary
-- Work in progress.
-Will be updated soon.
+🚧 **This is a work in progress.
+Please check back later for updates.**

 ### License
 - This project is licensed under the MIT license.